rtxanson/hennepin-gis-cli/README.md

 This will install like normal to a system location (usr/local/bin or ~/.cabal/bin/ or whatever).

+NB, some systems you probably need

+    make global-install

 If it complains of missing dependencies, `make deps` should be sufficient, but don't do that unless there is a complaint.